 “Yup,” said Melvin, “It’ll be a whale of a structure, five hundred feet tall and everything.”

 Melvin continued to page through the immense bundle, then stopped when he found the structural drawings for the hotel tower itself.
 “It looks like the architect is calling for an access door every ten feet I see.
-I was thinking about it last night, and wondering how you’ll access the elevator and stairs when the lake isn’t entirely filled.”
+I was thinking about it last night and I was wondering how you’ll access the elevator and stairs when the lake isn’t entirely filled.”

 “Waterproofing those doors and the structure itself will be the trick.
 Once the water comes up, we’re not going to get any second chances.”